ErikOSorensen/StatsOkonomen/content/post/2024-05-23-methods-camp-for-new-phd-students-august-2024/index.md

 is more specific and deals with probability and statistics.

-Participation in the Methods Camp is voluntary, but all PhD students at the Economics Department are expected to sit a 3 hour exam on **a date and time to be determined** in order to evaluate if some further tutoring is necessary.
+Participation in the Methods Camp is voluntary, but all PhD students at the Economics Department are expected to sit a 3 hour exam on 2024-08-26, in Karl Borch Auditorium, 1030-1200 in order to evaluate if some further tutoring is necessary.
+One A4 sheet of paper with notes is allowed.

 If you plan to take part in this course, please [fill out this brief survey](https://forms.gle/E5mtDKQfTwDJvrya6) such that we know a bit about how many students there will be and something about your background.
 Looking forward